 Of course we couldn’t leave out West Seattle (even with the bridge still out of commission).
 Luna Park Cafe is known for its kitschy retro interior but you may want to take advantage of their outdoor seating on nice days.
 This is the place to go for nostalgic, diner-style comfort food.

-Luna Park Cafe is open daily from 8 AM to 9 PM, with breakfast being served all day (pancakes and French toast are the only exception).
+Luna Park Cafe is currently open from 8 AM to 3 PM Wednesday through Sunday, with breakfast being served all day (pancakes and French toast are the only exception).
 Get more information here.